qwat/qwat-data-model/db_manager/README.md

 - creates a dump of the PG_SERVICE_PROD db
 - restores the db dump into PG_SERVICE_TEST
 - applies the delta files found in the delta directory to the PG_SERVICE_TEST db.
-Only the delta files with version greater than the current version are applied
+Only the delta files with version greater or equal than the current version are applied
 - creates PG_SERVICE_COMP whit the last qwat db version, using init_qwat.sh script
 - checks if there are differences between PG_SERVICE_TEST and PG_SERVICE_COMP
 - if no significant differences are found, applies the delta files to PG_SERVICE_PROD.
-Only the delta files with version greater than the current version are applied
+Only the delta files with version greater or equal than the current version are applied